wmau/CaImAn-Wrapper/README.md

 session = cw.CaimanWrapper(raw_file_dir, destination_dir)
 ```

+This will prompt you to select coordinates for cropping.
+Cropping is done automatically and new cropped files are saved to
+destination_dir.
+After this finishes, proceed to analysis.

 Analyses run in two phases.
 The first phase performs motion correction and loads the data.
 It also allows you to inspect a
 local correlation image.
 To run phase 1, simply do:
 ```
 session.run_phase1()
 ```

 This will give you a local correlation image and peak signal to noise image.
-Find values that produce good-looking neurons and
+Use the scrollbars to find values that produce
-captures all your data.
-Then run phase 2, which will allow you to set new min_corr and min_pnr parameters then runs CNMF-E and
+good-looking neurons and captures all your data.
+Then run phase 2, which will allow you to set new min_corr and min_pnr
-eliminates bad neurons with an evaluation using quality metrics:
+parameters then runs CNMF-E and eliminates bad neurons with an evaluation using quality metrics:
 ```
 session.run_phase2()
 ```